jonathanfrennert/epidemic-sim/README.md

 The parameters are for specifying the given conditions in a simulator.
 When you have changed the parameters to desired values, you press the generate button to load the new simulation.

 ### Development

+The software was programmed in JDK 11 and JavaFX 14 (see [build.gradle](https://github.com/J0HNN7G/EpiSim/blob/master/build.gradle)).

 Have interesting ideas for developing this project?
 Here is the class diagram.
 - [class diagram (jpg)](https://www.dropbox.com/s/y2o4s7x7vnb244h/Epi%20Class%20Diagram.jpg?dl=1)

 - [class diagram (visual paradigm)](https://www.dropbox.com/s/drcfb5krf6yli4q/Epi%20Class%20Diagram.vpp?dl=1).

 ### Download
-If you want to utilize the software outside of a development context, we have installers for Windows.
+If you want to utilize the software outside of a development context, we have an installer for Windows.

 - [Epi-1.0 for Windows (msi)](https://www.dropbox.com/s/l94zermzjs9mlfs/Epi-1.0.msi?dl=1)